 Choosing a “Yes” Man/Woman

 Pricing a home is one of the biggest parts of making a good sale.
 Unfortunately, you may or may not be looking objectively at what your home will go for in the current market.
-If you are aiming too high, only a certain type of agent will agree with the price you are setting.
-Realtors refer to this practice as buying a listing, where an unscrupulous Realtor will agree to an unrealistic price simply to land the listing.
+If you are aiming too high, only a particular type of agent will agree with the price you are setting.
+Realtors refer to this practice as buying a listing, where an unscrupulous Realtor will agree to an unrealistic price just to land the listing.